migratorydata/addon-audit-log4j/README.md

 | `extensions/`                     | Platform-independent tarball package |
 | `/etc/migratorydata/extensions/`  | `RPM` or `DEB` Linux package         |

+Finally, restart your MigratoryData server in order to reload the audit add-on.

 > **Note &mdash;**
 > It is not necessary to delete the log4j add-on `audit.jar` made available under the folder `addons`.
 Loading a custom audit extension
 > `audit.jar` from the folder `extensions` takes precedence over loading an off-the-shelf audit extension `audit.jar` made available under